Based on collaboration with

 (This distinction is ignored by theories of mathematical discovery by humans that emphasise use of metaphor and analogy instead of use of abstraction and multiple re-instantiation.)

 The fact that many evolved construction kits, and their products, depended on natural selection "discovering" enormously powerful re-usable mathematical abstractions, whose re-use involved not just copying, but instantiation of a generic schema with new parameters, illustrates a partial analogy between epigenesis in intelligent organisms and epigenesis in evolution.
 To that extent I am proposing that some aspects of evolution need intelligent design, more precisely intelligent abstraction of powerful re-usable structures from special cases, but all the intelligence used in evolutionary design processes was previously produced by evolution.

 This helps to counter both the view that all of mathematics is a product of human minds, and a view of metaphysics as being concerned with something unchangeable.

 The notion of 'Descriptive Metaphysics' presented by Strawson (1959) needs to be revised, to include 'Meta-Descriptive Metaphysics'.

 This contrasts with the once-popular theory that humans are born so helpless because if they were retained in the mother until their brains were fully formed the mothers would be more likely to die in childbirth; or the alternative theory that walking upright is not compatible with having a large enough pelvic aperture for a birth several years later.
 A different explanation is offered in this Scientific American blog:

-"Rosenberg additionally noted-and I found this especially fascinating-that the authors mention the possibility that the timing of birth actually optimizes cognitive and motor neuronal development.
+"Rosenberg additionally noted--and I found this especially fascinating--that the authors mention the possibility that the timing of birth actually optimises cognitive and motor neuronal development.
 That idea, first proposed by Swiss zoologist Adolf Portman in the 1960s, is worth pursuing, she says.
 'Maybe human newborns are adapted to soaking up all this cultural stuff and maybe being born earlier lets you do this,' she muses.
 'Maybe being born earlier is better if you're a cultural animal.'
 Food for thought."

 Types of competence, rather than types of species